MSW Program Mission Statement

 MSW Program Goals

-- Provide graduate students with social work education that is grounded in the profession's history, purposes, and philosophy, and based on a body of knowledge, values, and skills.
+- Provide graduate students with social work education that is grounded in the profession’s history, purposes, and philosophy, and based on a body of knowledge, values, skills, and cognitive and affective processes.

 - Provide graduate students with an integrated professional social work foundation curriculum that is based in the liberal arts, and an advanced curriculum that is built from the professional foundation.